Skip to main content

 NSW Opportunity Class (OC) Test

-OC verbal reasoning questions are calibrated for students aged 9–10 and tend to use simpler vocabulary, but the logical challenge remains substantial.
+OC verbal reasoning questions are calibrated for children aged 9–10 and tend to use simpler vocabulary, but the logical challenge remains substantial.
 Key formats include word analogies, odd one out, and letter pattern questions.

 Because OC students are younger, vocabulary exposure matters more at this level.
 Wide reading throughout Years 3 and 4 provides an invaluable foundation for OC verbal reasoning performance.